Various Scenes Explored in this Post

 1910 enlarge photo- University of Illinois-Urbana/Champaign

-built by Mr. Clark in 1859 in Lake View Township.
+built by Mr. Clark in 1859 two years after Lake View became a township.
 Apparently, there were several additions added by him from time to time.

 when Belmont Avenue ended at the shoreline